 After a long winter, most of us are more than ready for some great outdoors.
 In fact, we probably really need it!
 Weight gain and increased stress levels have been common companions during the pandemic.
 But with the skies clearing up, temperatures rising and restrictions easing up, this summer can be something really special—especially if we commit to getting outside and making the best of what the long days and warm nights have to offer.
 While sometimes we resist doing activities that are different from our usual routines, it’s time to branch out!

-So take a deep, cleansing breath: Here are some fresh ideas shake off the stress and any unhealthy habits and embrace a wholesome, delicious summer outdoors.
+So take a deep, cleansing breath: Here are some fresh ideas to shake off the stress and any unhealthy habits and embrace a wholesome, delicious summer outdoors.

 1. Yoga in the park (or your backyard)